primordialstew/introduction-to-sqlalchemy-2013/handout/source/glossary.rst

         Note that SQLAlchemy's built-in pooling is only one style of pooling, known as *application level pooling*.
-An architecture can also use *pool middleware*, that is, a server that runs separately and mediates connectivity between one or more applications and a database backend.
+An architecture can also use *pool middleware*, i.e., a server that runs separately and mediates connectivity between one or more applications and a database backend.
         The `PgBouncer <http://wiki.postgresql.org/wiki/PgBouncer>`_ product
         is one such middleware service designed for usage with Postgresql.